onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     ^^ this isnt that good/recursive
 Vote on how to vote on everything else we will judge how to judge
-How do we get people more interested in being more interested & interesting?
-    Interested in general and interesting themselves? we need to be on the same page & coherent on what we need to be on the same page & coherent and how we determine where the boundry is
+How do we get people more interested in being more interested in general? we need to be on the same page & coherent on what we need to be on the same page & coherent and how we determine where the boundry is
 Moje bi trqbva da e “how do we get on the same page on/about what/how/why we should be on the same page on/about?” how do we better help people become better?